tmeasday/create-graphql-server/test/output-app/README.md

 ## Implementing Authentication
 The authentication is performed in those locations:
 * ./server/index.js
+* ./server/authenticate.js
 * ./model/index.js
-* ./server/authenticate.js

 ### ./server/index.js
 In the server, the database is started, and the UserCollection is defined.
-That's who the server accesses the user documents in the database.
+That's where the server accesses the user documents in the database.

 In ```js authenticate(app, UserCollection)``` the authentication is prepared and processed.
-Later if a user sends a 'graphql' request, the user is determined with ```js passport.authenticate(...)```.
+Later, if a user sends a 'graphql' request, the user is determined with ```js passport.authenticate(...)```.
 After that, the user is whether an anonymous user or an authenticated user.
 You find the identified user in the object "me".
 Then the type models have to be initialized with the user "me" authorizations: ```js req.context = addModelsToContext({... me ...})```.

 ```javascript
 ...